 Music – SQUILT

+My son expressed some interest in learning an instrument this year, but I’m not ready for that level of commitment!
+We are starting with Meet the Instruments from SQUILT.
 I love this program because it is not a week-by-week curriculum.
 There are instrument flash cards with ideas for games and activities and a slew of videos to listen to and learn from.
 Just what I was looking for – something flexible that will catch his interest.

 “Doing school” will flow into the late afternoon and be part of our bedtime routine.
 We will learn on weekdays and weekends.
 We will follow the plan and other times completely disregard it.